p10rahulm/your-static-website/README.md

 1. The content level directories are the most important directory structure as the pages are generated according to the files in the content directories
     1. There may be a root content directory which may contain the domain root level content like index page, 404 page etc.
     2. Under the root content directory, there may be various directories like products, posts, people, etc. These represent the template single pages.
-    3. We list all single pages of a single kind under the same directory so that they share their template structure and also so that **list pages are automatically created** for the pages under a single directory
+    3. We list all single pages of a single type under the same directory so that they share their template structure and also so that **list pages are automatically created** for the pages under a single directory.
+        - For example, a website could have multiple posts, presentations and publications
+        - Each of these would be in their own directory.
+Therefore the content directory would contain three subdirectories - 'posts','presentations' and 'publications'
     4. There may be a separate directory within the content directory for storing *taxonomy* configurations.
 Taxonomies are categorizations of the single pages that we mention above.
 We will discuss this in more detail in a further section
 2. The layout directories are the next most important areas for static site generation.
     1. **Default Layouts**: First thing to look at inside the layout directories are the default layout pages